robinrodricks/awesome-actionscript3/README.md

 * [SWFWire](https://github.com/magicalhobo/SWFWire) - SWF Decompiler and Inspector Tools

 #### SWF Decompilers
-* [AS3Sorcerer](http://www.as3sorcerer.com/) - Premiere ActionScript 3 decompiler with 99% decompilation accuracy (supports SWF, SWC, Alchemy opcodes)
+* [AS3Sorcerer](http://www.as3sorcerer.com/) - Premiere AS3 decompiler with 99% accuracy (supports SWF/SWC, Alchemy opcodes)
-* [Sothink Decompiler](http://www.sothink.com/product/flashdecompiler/) - Advanced decompiler supporting AS2/AS3 and asset extraction.
-Convert SWF to FLA/Flex.
+* [Sothink Decompiler](http://www.sothink.com/product/flashdecompiler/) - Advanced decompiler for AS2/AS3 (supports asset extraction and conversion of SWF to FLA/Flex)

 #### ANE Dev Tools
 * [FreSharp](https://github.com/tuarua/FreSharp) - Build ANEs using C# with this C# wrapper for FlashRuntimeExtensions